sunshanwen/BP4RNAseq/README.md

 and contaminations), reads alignments and gene expression quantification based on both alignment-free and alignment-based workflows in the work directory.
-During the quality control procedure, if the contamination of the adapter exists the program will automatically detect the adapter sequence.
-However, an option is given to the users to provide the adapter sequence to trim before the trimming process.
+During the quality control procedure, if the contamination of the adapter exists, the program will automatically detect the adapter sequence to trim.
+However, an option is given to the users to provide the adapter sequence if they know it.

 fastq2quan works with local RNA-seq data in fastq formats.
 It needs two nontechnical parameters at a minimum, i.e., ‘taxa’ as explained above